 The CC&R legal document does provide the Board with the authority to grant some limited exceptions for "significant hardship".
 Contact the management company if you have any questions about such exceptions.

-Type of fines: Standard monthly.
-See the Fines Policy on Arbor Hill website.

-Cross-references: Summarization of relevant portions CC&R Section 6.01(b) (as amended 08/03/2009).
-"Business Use" in this manual.
+- Type of fines: Standard monthly.
+See the Fines Policy on Arbor Hill website. - Cross-references: Summarization of relevant portions CC&R Section 6.01(b) (as amended 08/03/2009).

 SIGNAGE